Overheard in a Soho pub …

 EDDIE: The lizards were animated.

-GUS: Oh.
-Oh, well, I suppose everything is these days.
+GUS: Oh … Oh, well, I suppose everything is these days.

 GUS: Can you stop talking now?

-EDDIE: Enhanced with animation.
+EDDIE: Enhanced with animation, of course.

 GUS: Please stop.